 The procedure to trim the mainsail varies based on whether you will be going mostly upwind or downwind and whether you have moderate or strong winds.

-Going upwind in moderate winds (<18knots): the standard procedure to trim the mainsail when on a beam and reaching is to center the traveler and trim the main sheet as needed until the upper tell tails fly nicely.
+Going upwind in moderate winds (<18knots): the standard procedure to trim the mainsail when on a beam or reaching is to center the traveler and trim the main sheet as needed until the upper tell tails fly nicely.
 Then adjust the angle of a tack, as needed, with the traveler (not the main sheet).
 You use the traveler instead of the mainsheet because moving the traveler will have less impact on sail twist than adjusting the mainsheet.
 By making adjustments with the traveler, you will be able to maintain the correct twist for the wind speed.
+TIP.

 Avoid main-only sailing